civetweb/civetweb/docs/UserManual.md

 ### allow\_sendfile\_call `yes`
 This option can be used to enable or disable the use of the Linux `sendfile` system call.
 It is only available for Linux systems and only affecting HTTP (not HTTPS) connections if `throttle` is not enabled.
 While using the `sendfile` call will lead to a performance boost for HTTP connections, this call may be broken for some file systems and some operating system versions.

+### case\_sensitive\_files `no`
+This option can be uset to enable case URLs for Windows servers.
+It is only available for Windows systems.
+Windows file systems are not case sensitive, but they still store the file name including case.
+If this option is set to `yes`, the comparison for URIs and Windows file names will be case sensitive.

 # Lua Scripts and Lua Server Pages
 Pre-built Windows and Mac civetweb binaries have built-in Lua scripting